DSR-RHIT/me497-reproducible-research/cm/cm050_Rmd-to-docx_table-numbers.md

 final thoughts
 --------------

-Norbert KÃ¶hler, in his write-up, collects all the captions in a single code chunk at the top of the script.
+Norbert Köhler, in his write-up, collects all the captions in a single code chunk at the top of the script.
 I prefer to create the captions at the point in the script where I create the table of graph.
 Your mileage may vary.

 references
 ----------